Chere Hughes | Speculative Fiction

 From a perspective of within, Chere Hughes expresses motivations of the human spirit.

 Speculative fiction set predominantly in urban environments, Chere spins tales of city life, women as friends and know thyself - ever the alchemist.
 Chere also renders young female protagonists with agency in her middle grade fantasy tales.

 Chere taught English, art and funeral service education for seven years at Vincennes University Vincennes, IN.
 Earlier, before earning her BFA at ASU she served as a mortician.
 At ASU she studied under Mark Klett, Jim Hajicek, and Stephen Smith.
 Chere was awarded ‘best of show’ Senior exhibition.
 She earned her MEd curriculum and development at UNLV and attended the MFA in creative writing program at WV Wesleyan College.

-Additionally, Chere works in 19th c. photographic processes and draws using charcoal and vibrant pastels revealing figurescapes surrounded with structure, atmosphere and symbolism, her emotionally engaging works in dialogue her writing.
+Additionally, Chere works in 19th c. (alternative) photographic processes and draws using charcoal and vibrant pastels revealing figurescapes surrounded with structure, atmosphere and symbolism, her emotionally engaging works in dialogue her writing.

 Chere’s work has been seen in numerous national exhibitions and publications as well as in public and private collections.
 She is a member of the Author’s Guild, WFWA, SCBWI, VFA and Freelancers Union.